he-dev/SmartConfig/README.md

 Primes | '[3, 5, 7, 11]'
 ```

 **SmartConfig** uses the sturcture of the config class and its properties to generate keys for the settings and it skips the name of the root class.
-The root class name is not used because if you want to have multiple configurations you can give them different names by providing additional properties via the `Properties` class:
+By default the name of the main class is not used because if you want to have multiple configurations you can give them different names by providing additional properties via the `SettingNameAttribute` class:

 ```cs
 [SmartConfig]